Best Recipe For Smoked Oysters

 This is possibly the best recipe for smoking oysters.
-Do you struggle with the same problem of loving to eat smoked oysters but hating the price restaurants charge for them?
+Do you struggle with the same problem of loving to eat oysters but hating the price your favorite restaurants charge for them?
 If you would like to smoke oysters, then follow these easy steps.

 What You Need to Follow This Smoked Oysters Recipe

 You will need 48 oysters measuring between 3 inches and 3.5 inches in the shell.
 The best fresh oysters usually come from the water near your location.
 West Coast oysters tend to taste sweeter, while those from the East Coast have a more mild flavor.